 At its foundation, BirdSeed is a tool.
 An amazing tool, however still just a tool.
 It enables connection.
 How you use it is up to you.

 Your technology should be working hard for you!
 BirdSeed is a unique and powerful communication tool with live chat and other tools that have direct engagement and interaction.
-However, there are a slew of other features that addresses areas that live chat alone can’t solve.
+However, there is a slew of other features that address areas that live chat alone can’t solve.
 Discover what BirdSeed can do for your business at BirdSeed.io

 What does great service mean to you?